 Shingles | Direct Contact | Vaccine can still be given if you have had shingles. |

-Yellow fever is endemic in Guinea. the PHAC recommends yellow fever vaccination for all travellers to Guinea who are over 9 months old.
+Yellow fever is endemic in Guinea.
+The PHAC recommends yellow fever vaccination for all travellers to Guinea who are over 9 months old.
 All visitors to Guinea arriving from countries with yellow fever must show proof of vaccination.

 There is currently a measles outbreak in several areas of Guinea.
 Travellers should make sure they have been vaccinated against the disease.